lborg019/alain.xyz/portfolio/blog/unity-engine-architecture/index.md

-Unity is the most popular game engine in the world, used by large companies like Nintendo, Square Enix as well as many independent developers to quickly build cross platform games.
+Unity is the most popular game engine in the world, used by Nintendo, Square Enix, and many independent developers to quickly build cross platform games.

 This is a high level overview of how Unity is designed and how you can build on top of it.